QEDBENCH: Quantifying the Alignment Gap in Automated Evaluation of University-Level Mathematical Proofs: Methods

 \subsection{Evaluation Framework}

 We utilize a $7 \times 5$ \textbf{Evaluator-Solver Matrix} to marginalize individual model bias.
 We gathered \LaTeX{} solutions from 5 frontier solver models and evaluated them using 7 state-of-the-art judge models (including GPT, Claude, Gemini, Grok, Qwen, DeepSeek, and Llama model families) against both rubrics.
-This fully crossed factorial design allows us to statistically isolate \textit{Judge Bias} from true \textit{Solver Skill} (see \cref{fig:llm-pass-rate-matrix} for the complete evaluator-solver pass rate matrix).
-A snippet of the prompt used for the LLM evaluators is shown in~\cref{fig:llm-eval-prompt}.
+All automated evaluations were run at temperature $T=0.0$ for deterministic reproducibility.
+This fully crossed factorial design allows us to statistically isolate \textit{Judge Bias} from true \textit{Solver Skill}; full evaluator prompts and the complete evaluator-solver pass-rate matrix appear in \cref{app:evaluator_prompts,fig:llm-pass-rate-matrix}.